Friday, 31 January 2025

 Y Trichant - The 300m Hills of Wales by Myrddyn Phillips

-The name the hill is listed by is Cwm Fron, and it is adjoined to the Hirddywel group of hills, which are situated in the northern part of South Wales (Region B, Sub-Region B2), and it is positioned with the A470 road to its north-west, a minor road to its south-west and the B4518 road to its east, and has the town of Llanidloes towards the north.
+The name the hill is now listed by is Cefn, and this was derived from the Tithe map, and it is adjoined to the Hirddywel group of hills, which are situated in the northern part of South Wales (Region B, Sub-Region B2), and it is positioned with minor roads to its north-west and south, and the B4518 road to its west, and has the village of Llanarmon (St Harmon) towards the south-west.

 Extract from the Ordnance Survey 1:25,000 Explorer map